 Mechanical performance.
 The effect of a LSR top coat on mechanical performance was tested by performing standard mechanical tests on a coated LSR substrate.
 The LSR top coat does not appear to affect the hardness or the 100% modulus.
 Reduction of tensile strength and elongation was measured to be 22% and 16%, respectively.

-Sterilisation performance.
-The LSR top coat does not appear to influence the steam sterilisation performance of silicone elastomers.
+Sterilization performance.
+The LSR top coat does not appear to influence the steam sterilization performance of silicone elastomers.
 Tensile strength and elongation do not seem to be significantly affected by sterilisation testing performed at 121°C for 1000 cycles.
 No peel off was observed during these tests.

-- orthopaedics: reduced friction in skin contact applications
+- orthopedics: reduced friction in skin contact applications

 - tubing: tube handling and low dust pick up

-- anaesthesia/respiratory devices: soft touch comfort for face masks and low dust pick up
+- anesthesia/respiratory devices: soft touch comfort for face masks and low dust pick up

 - keypads: printed surface protection